 Badges of Honour will be awarded to Athletes who complete Olympic Games and World Championships to the following scale:

-- a) A Gold Badge for three completions.
+- h) A Gold Badge for three completions.

-- d) A Silver Badge for two completions.
+- i) A Silver Badge for two completions.

-- e) A Bronze Badge for one completion.
+- j) A Bronze Badge for one completion.

 Annex H Rules for Eventing Pony Rider & Events